Tutoriel de Couture : Le Cache-pot ABRICOT

 Learn how to create a custom plant pot cover with this detailed and easy-to-follow tutorial!
 Perfect for adding a touch of style to your home decor, this project will guide you through all the necessary steps to make a plant pot cover that is both attractive and functional.

-Whether you are a beginner or an experienced seamstress, you will be able to master basic sewing techniques while discovering tips for achieving a professional finish.
+Whether you are a beginner or an experienced sewer, you will master basic sewing techniques while discovering tips for achieving a professional finish.
 This tutorial includes clear instructions for assembling the outer and inner pieces.

 - 1/4 m of canvas, quilt cotton, poplin, coated cotton, or other non-stretch fabric for the inside of the plant pot cover.
 For a waterproof plant pot cover, we recommend coated cotton!